tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     The public key has been placed at /Users/axway/public_key.pem
     ```

 3. Enter a name for the Kubernetes secret to store the keys.
-The CLI will create the secret automatically in the namespace that you selected for the mesh agent installation.
+The CLI will create the secret automatically in the namespace that you selected for the Istio agent installation.

     ```bash
     The secret will be created with the same `private_key.pem` and `public_key.pem` that was auto generated to create the DOSA Account.